Training Course: The Power of Non Formal Education

 - To discover and debate the European strategy of NFE.

-– To fight against the growing consuming approaches towards young people in the non-formal education field.
+- To change the existing and growing consuming approaches towards young people in the non-formal education field.

 - To reconsider daily youth work practices.